 - What changes: reduces process drift and repeated errors.

-- Quick check: confirm an audit checklist exists with written follow-up.
+- Quick check: audit checklist and written follow-up.